Project-Platypus/Platypus/README.md

-2. **Pure Python** - Unlike other libraries including PyGMO, Inspyred, DEAP, and Scipy, Platypus is focused on minimizing dependencies on non-pure Python libraries such as Numpy (Numpy is great, but can be challenging to install in certain environments).
-By eliminating these dependencies, Platypus can be used on any system where Python is available.
+2. **Pure Python** - Unlike other libraries including PyGMO, Inspyred, DEAP, and Scipy, Platypus is focused on minimizing dependencies on non-pure Python libraries.
+By eliminating these dependencies, Platypus can run on any system where Python is available.

 3. **Parallelization** - Platypus is designed from the bottom up with parallelization in mind, both using local threading and distributed